thufschmitt/tix-papers/typing/records.md

 provided, as when the accessed field is unknown there is no way to ensure that the accessed field indeed exists.
-We could also here accept some unsoundness and allow this type of access like we do for literal records, but this pattern seems less used in practice so it is better not to add unnecessary unsoundness.
+We could also here accept some unsoundness and allow this type of access like we do for literal records, but this pattern seems less used in practice so we prefer not to add unnecessary unsoundness.

 When the name of the accessed field is unknown, the return type is the union of all the types contained in the record and of the type of the default value,